carlosmunoz/zanata-wiki/Raw-Documents.md

-# Raw Document Upload and Download
+# Uploading and Downloading Raw Documents

-In 2.0 an _experimental_ new feature has been added to enable upload and download of some new types of documents.
+In Zanata 2.0 an _experimental_ new feature was added to enable uploading and downloading additional types of documents.

 TODO link to other pages
-The new feature adds upload and download of documents through the website, the REST interface, and with the Maven Plugin.
+This new feature provides the ability to upload and download documents using the website, the REST interface, or the Maven Plugin.

 ## Supported Formats
 Supported formats include: